-Concentrations of some of the following vary between protocols (usually obtain them from a published protocol for your region): below is mine for ETS.
-Standard modifications are: changing MgCl2 concentration to vary primer specificity, and slight changes in concentration of primers and Taq [add more or less H2O as required to make to 45 μL].
-You may also wish to double amounts to do a 100 μL total volume.

-Mix a stock batch for N samples (+10% of N) xf each reagent below [the 10% is an extra amount ensure you don't run out of stock master mix before reaching the last tubel
+Concentrations for ETS.
+Standard modifications are: changing MgCl2 concentration to vary primer specificity, and slight changes in concentration of primers and Taq [add more or less H2O as required to make to 45 $\mu$ L].
+You may also wish to double amounts to do a 100 $\mu$ L total volume.
+Mix a stock batch for N samples (+10% of N) xf each reagent below [the 10% is an extra amount ensure you don't run out of stock master mix before reaching the last tube]